Harinikalai7421m/Sample-SuperStore-Profile-Report/README.md

  1. The company sales shows a consistent increase in total sales, with peak performance observed in the Central and west region.
  2. Copiers is the highest in profit by sub-category.
  3. The Profit by segment is the highest in consumer.

-### Recpmmendations

-Based on the analysis , we recommend the following actions:
- Invest in